Authentications and Apostilles

 - 2.30 pm – 3.30 pm

 - A maximum of five documents can be authenticated / apostilled while you wait.
 Our target turnaround time is thirty minutes.
-If you have more than five documents, you can use our drop-off service and request collection.
+If you have more than five documents, documents will be returned by post at a later date, or you can request collection.
+We will advise when documents are ready for collection.

 - If large bundles of documents are broken into smaller bundles by the same organisation, these will be treated as drop-off bundles as above.
 For example, if twenty documents are broken into four groups of five by the same company.